AFLplusplus/AFLplusplus/docs/best_practices.md

 ### Improving stability

 For fuzzing a 100% stable target that covers all edges is the best case.
-A 90% stable target that covers all edges is however better than a 100% stable target that ignores 10% of the edges.
+A 90% stable target that covers all edges is, however, better than a 100% stable target that ignores 10% of the edges.

 With instability, you basically have a partial coverage loss on an edge, with ignored functions you have a full loss on that edges.

 There are functions that are unstable, but also provide value to coverage, e.g., init functions that use fuzz data as input.
-If however a function that has nothing to do with the input data is the source of instability, e.g., checking jitter, or is a hash map function etc., then it should not be instrumented.
+If, however, a function that has nothing to do with the input data is the source of instability, e.g., checking jitter, or is a hash map function etc., then it should not be instrumented.

 To be able to exclude these functions (based on AFL++'s measured stability), the following process will allow to identify functions with variable edges.